anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   An advantage is that actual ownership knowledge (i.e., sales integration providing an indication of who purchased the device) is not required on the MASA service.

 Nonceless Audit Voucher:
-: An Audit Voucher without a validity period statement.
+: An Audit Voucher with a validity period statement, but no guarantee of freshness.
 Fundamentally, it is the same as an Audit Voucher except that it can be issued in advance to support network partitions or to provide a permanent voucher for remote deployments.